 DUI checkpoints have been used by law enforcement as an anti-DUI tool in Pennsylvania for many years.
 While some believe they are an effective tool for preventing DUI accidents, injuries, and deaths, other believe they are unconstitutional.
-Their constitutionality has been argued in several cases and based off legal precedence; they are legal provided they follow specific guidelines.
+Their constitutionality has been argued in several cases and based on legal precedent; they are legal provided they follow specific guidelines.
 If you feel that your rights were violated at a DUI checkpoint in Philadelphia, you should consult with an experienced Philadelphia DUI lawyer.
 The Law Offices of Lloyd Long are here to explain the legality of DUI checkpoints in Pennsylvania.

 Rules for PA DUI Checkpoints

 - Checkpoints are permitted to only create a minimal intrusion of privacy to citizens, meaning officers cannot search the vehicle or its occupants;

-- They must be in the interests of public safety
+- They must be in the interest of public safety;

-- They cannot be arbitrary and must have evidence to support a DUI checkpoint at that location
+- They cannot be arbitrary and must have evidence to support placing a DUI roadblock at that location;

-If you or your loved one was recently arrested at a DUI checkpoint, you should consult a skilled Philadelphia DUI lawyer as soon as possible.
-At Law Offices of Lloyd Long we have been defending the rights of Philadelphia citizens arrested for DUI for decades.
-Work with a firm that has successfully represented over 20,000 cases including underage DUI cases.
+If you or your loved one was recently arrested at a DUI checkpoint, you should consult a skilled Philadelphia DUI defense attorney as soon as possible.
+At the Law Office of Lloyd Long, we have been defending the rights of Philadelphia citizens arrested for DUI for decades.
+Work with a Philadelphia criminal defense lawyer that has successfully represented over 20,000 cases including underage DUI cases.
 For a free consultation, contact us today at (215) 666-0381.